 This concert, a part of Deep Purple’s Battle Rages on Tour, turned out to be the final concert ever performed by the band’s Mark II lineup before Ritchie Blackmore’s abandonment of the band.
 As of Jon Lord’s 2012 death, a true reunion has become impossible.

 Blackmore had officially tendered his resignation from the group on October 30, apparently sending each member of the band a letter with his demands and declaring his intention to quit when they refused to meet them.
-This placed the others in a difficult position, as they still had dates in Japan in December of that year which he refused to partake in, even going so far as to tear up his Japanese visa in front of them and try to fire the road crew.
-Thankfully, the group was able to secure Joe Satriani as a replacement and complete the tour in a professional manner.
+This placed the others in a difficult position, as they still had dates in Japan in December of that year.
+Blackmore refused to partake in these dates, even reportedly going so far as to tear up his Japanese visa in front of the other group members and try to fire the road crew.
+Thankfully, Deep Purple was able to secure Joe Satriani as a replacement and complete the tour in a professional manner.
 The same happened the next summer, with Satriani remaining with them until a permanent replacement was found.

 This concert has been recorded in full, has not been officially released, and is currently in circulation online.

 This final concert took place in Helsinki, Finland, at the Helsinki Ice Hall (also known as Jäähalli in listings).
 This arena’s capacity is just over 8000, and it continues to host both ice hockey matches and concerts as of 2019.
 Deep Purple themselves have been back to the same venue, most recently in 2017.